brlnt/r-getand-clean-data/CodeBook.md

 frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+# Dataset format

+The original data set is split into training and test sets divided into three files

+- measurements from the accelerometer and gyroscope (_x)
+- activity label (_y)
+- identifier of the subject (_subject)

 # Getting and cleaning data (run_analysis.R)